-Given the heavy reliance businesses have on data, different sectors have emerged within the data science industry, which can often be classified as data gathering or analysis.
+Given businesses’ heavy reliance on data, different sectors have emerged within the data science industry, which can often be classified as data gathering or analysis.
 Gathering data and performing analyses to calculate returns and opportunities are two entirely different things, and this is where business analytics professionals come into play.

 A Master’s in business analytics often qualifies candidates for mid-level positions.
-That can result in a significant salary increase, as much as $\$20,000$.
-For example, entry-level business analysts make a median base salary of $\$66,000$ per year, according to our business analyst salary data, while mid-level professionals earn $\$88,000$.
+That can result in a significant salary increase, as much as $20,000.

 Seniority can increase the pay of a Business Analyst.
 Here are the base salaries of a Business Analyst grouped into 6 seniority categories.